Skip to main content

 • A rise in nationalism and its impact on strategic resources, including energy, food, technology, and water or other inputs to key national industries.

-Our analysis projects a growing disparity between emerging economies and industrialized nations.
+Our analysis projects a growing disparity between emerging economies and industrialised nations.
 Strains on public financing in emerging markets will result from increases in sovereign indebtedness and may create unfavorable conditions for domestic and foreign-owned businesses.

 • High risk